I have trained and worked in animal care as well as in career advising. I live in Lancashire, UK.

 Working Dog Breeds

 The mastiff is the largest English dog breed and one of the most ancient.
-Roman writers commented on mastiff type dogs, some of which were taken for fighting in the 'games' held at the amphitheater in Rome (The Kennel Club).
+Roman writers commented on mastiff type dogs, some of which were taken for fighting in the 'games' held at the amphitheater in Rome.
 They were traditionally used for fighting and guarding.

 Mastiff is originally a french name, however this doesn't mean that English mastiffs originated in France, just that the Norman conquest caused them to be renamed, as were many other things, as the conquered English people took up parts of the new language.